While we often assume that athletes are in perfect health, professional sports can take a serious toll on your body.

 Common Causes of Joint Pain and Inflammation

 There are many potential causes for joint pain, but the most common is arthritis, which is exacerbated by old age and chronic conditions, as well as lifestyle factors.

-No prizes for guessing this one – physical damage to your joints from a bad fall, a hard tackle or a sprain can cause long lasting damage – so try to avoid joint injuries where possible.
+No prizes for guessing this one – physical damage to your joints from a bad fall, a hard tackle, or a sprain can cause long-lasting damage – so try to avoid joint injuries where possible.

 sure to play safe and take your coach’s advice when it comes to rest and recovery.

 While strong muscles help to relieve some stress on your joints, your knees will support up to 5 times your body weight when performing strenuous acts like running and squatting, so your weight may be putting extra strain on your body.

-Lack of Exercise
+Lack of exercise

 While joint pain due to a lack of exercise is extremely rare in athletes, make sure to do some low-impact exercises – like stretches or yoga – during your resting periods.

-If you suffer from joint pain or inflammation, there are a variety of ways to manage your symptoms, including physical therapy, prescription drugs and joint supplements, to name a few.
+If you suffer from joint pain or inflammation, there are a variety of ways to manage your symptoms, including physical therapy, prescription drugs, and joint supplements, to name a few.

-Joint pain is such as common complaint that you will probably be affected by it at some point, so why not get ahead of the game by incorporating these helpful supplements into your daily routine?
+Joint pain is such a common complaint that you will probably be affected by it at some point, so why not get ahead of the game by incorporating these helpful supplements into your daily routine?